egladman/rafi/README.md

 ## Why this over [asdf](https://github.com/asdf-vm/asdf)?

-Some of my gripes:
+Some of my gripes with asdf:

 - When auto-complete is enabled `asdf install <name><TAB>` makes network calls.
-This smells.
+It's ofthen a laggy mess.
 - Very loose packaging standards.
 Plugin quality varies immensely.
 - Heavy reliance on external commands and pipes.
 This leads to a degraded user experience when waiting for commands/prompts to return.